vqf/ciberAMP/README.md

 * Column 12  -> % of samples SCN-altered.
 * Column 14 -> SCN-altered TCGA sample barcodes.

-The x[[2]] data frame containing CGC list differential expression results.
-Columns are the same as x[[1]].
+The x[[2]] data frame contains COSMIC CGC oncogenes with a SCN-associated transcriptional deregulation.
+The columns are exactly the same as in the previous one.

-Finally, the x[[3]] data frame containing the % of tumor samples in which queried gene's SCN-driven differential expression co-occurs with any CGC oncodrivers' SCNAs:
+Finally, the x[[3]] data frame contains in each row a pair of genes which SCN-altered samples showed a similitude higher than 70% (co-amplified/deleted) with a knwon COSMIC CGC oncogene.

 * Column 1 -> queried gene approved symbol.
 * Column 2:5 -> queried gene copy number altered vs. diploid tumor samples DE results.